-The ETI returned to the school on 20 October 2017 to monitor and report on arrangements for safeguarding.
+The ETI returned to the school on 6 December 2017 to monitor and report on arrangements for safeguarding.

-The purpose of the visit was to provide the school with a further opportunity to provide evidence on its arrangements for safeguarding; owing to action short of strike, the school did not provide evidence that arrangements were in place at the time of the inspection on 18 September 2017.
+The purpose of the visit was to provide the school with a further opportunity to provide evidence on its arrangements for safeguarding; owing to action short of strike, the school did not provide evidence about safeguarding arrangements at the time of the monitoring inspection on 16 October 2017.

-During the follow-up visit, the school provided evidence that the arrangements for safeguarding reflect broadly the guidance issued by the Department of the Education.
+During the follow-up visit, the school provided evidence that arrangements for safeguarding reflect broadly the guidance from the Department of Education.